davidvilla/ian/README.rst

 ian
 ===

-*simple tool for really lazy Debian package maintainers*
+*simple tool for lazy Debian package maintainers*

 at a glance